alotofdavid/beem/docs/commands.md

 beem control commands
 ---------------------

-These commands change your beem user settings and control the bot's listening to your WebTiles games or Twitch channel.
+These commands change your beem user settings and control the bot when it's listening to your WebTiles games or your Twitch channel.

 ###WebTiles